 How do I make a donation in honor or memory of someone?

-To make a donation, please visit our Tribute Gifts page.
+To make a donation, please visit our donation page.
 Celiac Disease Foundation will mail an acknowledgment card to your designated recipient(s), letting them know of your gift (the amount of the gift is not included.)
 You will receive a gift receipt for income tax purposes.